Events are in Australia unless otherwise indicated.

 Tuesday February 7, MessageToEagle.com: Stonehenge Was An Ancient Database And ‘Memory Code’ – Intriguing Theory Suggests

-Wednesday 8 February, Roundtable Morning Show, WAMC, Northeast Public Radio.
+Wednesday 8 February, Roundtable Morning Show, WAMC, Northeast Public Radio (US).
 The Memory Code.
 12 WAMC, http://wamc.org/post/secrets-stonehenge-easter-island-and-other-ancient-monuments

-Wednesday 8 February, Tell Me Everything with John Fuglesang: The Memory Code, radio interview, SiriusXM Insight Channel 121, 3 – 3.30 pm.
+Wednesday 8 February, Tell Me Everything with John Fuglesang (US): The Memory Code, radio interview, SiriusXM Insight Channel 121, 3 – 3.30 pm.

-Thursday 9 February, Cosmos magazine (Feb/March issue).
+Thursday 9 February, Cosmos magazine (AUS) (Feb/March issue).
 More Than Memory.
-Now online:https://cosmosmagazine.com/society/more-than-memory (I think this is the best encapsulation of my ideas, written, I am forced to confess, better than I can do).
+Now online:https://cosmosmagazine.com/society/more-than-memory

-Thursday 9 February, Brooklyn Museum.
-The African memory device, the lukasa, will be brought out of storage for me.
-As there are none that I know of in Australia, this is very exciting.
-Meetings with the curators about a range of objects including kachina, L=Yoruba divination boards and the Paracas Tapestry.
+Thursday 9 February, Brooklyn Museum (US).
+The African memory device, the lukasa, was brought out of storage for me.
+As there are none that I know of in Australia, this was very exciting.
+There were also meetings with the curators about a range of objects including kachina, Yoruba divination boards and the Paracas Tapestry.
 (I know it isn’t a media event, but it is too exciting not to mention).

 Now on YouTube: https://www.youtube.com/watch?v=gOkZJ19FSiA&feature=youtu.be

-Thursday 16 February, American Institute of Architects, Virginia: The Memory Code and the foundation of architecture, http://www.aianova.org/event.php?eventID=1436
+Thursday 16 February, American Institute of Architects, Virginia (US): The Memory Code and the foundation of architecture, http://www.aianova.org/event.php?eventID=1436

-Tuesday 21 February, Stonehenge News Blog: Memory Code: The Memory Technique That Unlocks the Secrets of Stonehenge and Ancient Monuments the World Over
+Tuesday 21 February, Stonehenge News Blog (UK): Memory Code: The Memory Technique That Unlocks the Secrets of Stonehenge and Ancient Monuments the World Over

-Thursday 23 February, Cardiff University, Wales: The Memory Code, Archaeology seminar for the Archaeology Department, 5:00 PM and discussion afterwards at the pub (of course – these are archaeologists!).
+Thursday 23 February, Cardiff University, Wales (UK): The Memory Code, Archaeology seminar for the Archaeology Department, 5:00 PM and discussion afterwards at the pub (of course – these are archaeologists!).

 Friday 24 February, Shelf Awareness for Readers, Book review: The Memory Code. http://www.shelf-awareness.com/readers-issue.html?issue=586 (You need to scroll down!)

-Monday 27 February, Fortean Society, London.
+Monday 27 February, Fortean Society, London (UK).
 Monumental memories: Indigenous memory and Stonehenge.
 The Bell, 50 Middlesex Street, London E1 7EX.

 Train and Tube: Liverpool Street.
 Tube: Aldgate, Aldgate East.
 7.45.
 Bookings: http://forteanlondon.blogspot.com.au/2016/11/monumental-memories-indigenous-memory.html